Healthy Homes Assessment Clive

 Clive Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required to all Clive and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is required throughout Clive and New Zealand rental houses where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that prove conformance with the Healthy Homes Standard that apply or will be in force throughout the tenancy period of the rental property.
+• Property managers and landlords are required to keep records to demonstrate conformance with the Healthy Homes Standard that apply or will apply during the tenancy of their rental properties.

-• Property managers and private landlords should ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords should ensure their rental properties conform to the Healthy Homes Standards within 90 days of a renewal, new or a change in lease.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes